 Where To Stay In San Diego

 A fun boutique hotel if you want to stay in the middle of it all in the lively Gaslamp Quarter, which has a wide selection of restaurants, bars and clubs.
 Amenities include beach cruiser bikes, afternoon snacks, and a local shuttle.
 A light grab-and-go breakfast is included.

-If you want to go all out and stay in a central location in downtown, the Pendry is a luxury hotel that is worth the splurge.
+In a central downtown location, this luxury hotel is worth the splurge.
 It’s has an outdoor pool, a rooftop terrace, full-service spa, 3 bars and 3 restaurants/lounges.
 The hotel is walking distance from Seaport Village, the USS Midway Museum, and the Gaslamp District.

 What activities and sights would be on your San Diego itinerary for 5 days?